 The challenge was thinking up an art project that could be made with 100+ kids, and be worthy of hanging in a fancy office building!
-Here’s what we did (I say we because my mom and Andy helped a lot with the prep work!):
+Our string art project is definitely worthy of a fancy office building!
+Ready to learn how to make string art?!

 What you need to make string art

-- 3/4 inch plywood (possibly a saw or ask Home Depot to cut your board down to size)
+- 3/4 inch plywood (Home Depot to cut a board down to size for free)

 - 4 boxes of Linoleum nails